bingyangchen/KM-software/System Design/System Design 101.md

 ##### GraphQL

-- Provides a single endpoint for clients to query for precisely the data they need.
+- Provides a single endpoint for clients to query precisely for the data they need.
 - Clients specify the exact fields required in nested queries, and the server returns optimized payloads containing just those fields.
-- Supports **mutations** for modifying data and **subscriptions** for real-time notifications.
+- Supports **query** for fetching data, **mutation** for modifying data, and **subscription** for real-time notifications.
 - Great for aggregating data from multiple sources and works well with rapidly evolving frontend requirements.
 - It shifts complexity to the client side and can allow abusive queries if not properly safeguarded
 - Caching strategies can be more complicated than REST.